lyteword/chspurgeon-tod/volume-7/psalm-137.md

 (c) Their home.

-3\.In anticipation of future blessing.
+3\.
+In anticipation of future blessing.
 They did not dash their harps to pieces.
 Term of exile limited.
 Return expressly foretold.
 We shall want our harps in the good times coming.
 Sinners play their harps now, but must soon lay them aside for ever.— *W. J.*

 **Verse 3.** (*last clause* ).
 Taken away from the text this is a very pleasant and praiseworthy request.
 Why do we wish for such a song?

-1\.It is sure to be pure.
+1\.
+It is sure to be pure.

-2\.It will certainly be elevating.
+2\.
+It will certainly be elevating.

-3\.It will probably be glad some.
+3\.
+It will probably be glad some.

-4\.It will comfort and enliven us.
+4\.
+It will comfort and enliven us.

-5\.It will help to express our gratitude.
+5\.
+It will help to express our gratitude.

 **Verses 3-4.**

-1\.The cruel demand.
+1\.
+The cruel demand.

 a) A song when we are captives.